General Certificate of Education

+Variations of the GCE system in commonwealth countries tend to replace the GCSE with international alternatives, such as the IGCSE and even in some cases, the Cambridge O-Level series, a derivative of the now-abolished GCE Ordinary Level qualifications offered in the United Kingdom.

 The General Certificate of Education Advanced Level (GCE "A Levels") is an entry qualification for universities in the United Kingdom and many other locations worldwide.

 United Kingdom

 England and Wales

 The General Certificate of Education set out to provide a national standard for matriculation to university undergraduate courses.
 It had two levels, Ordinary and Advanced, which rapidly became known throughout the education system as "O levels" and "A Levels."
 Ordinary levels were usually taken at the age of 16, and Advanced levels at the age of 18 after a further two-year course.
 Both the O level and A level courses were examined by subject, and matriculation (the minimum standard for university entrance) was set at five passes in different subjects, of which two had to be at A level.

 For matriculation purposes the highest grade pass of a subject taken at CSE level was considered a pass at O level.

-In the English education system both the GCE and CSE examinations were replaced in 1988 with the General Certificate of Secondary Education (GCSE), which set out to provide a multi-level examination system catering for all abilities of secondary school pupils.
+In the English education system both the O level and CSE examinations were replaced in 1988 with the General Certificate of Secondary Education (GCSE), which set out to provide a multi-level examination system catering for all abilities of secondary school pupils.